SteveD3/steved3.github.io/about.md

 My journalism career lasted for more than a decade.
 I was privileged to work with lots of talented writers and editors at several news organizations.
 I was even fortunate enough to win multiple awards for my work.
 But I needed a change.

 After leaving journalism in 2018, I started working with a well-known, but otherwise unnamed security company doing threat research and publications.
 Honestly, I like being back in the security industry.
 Despite the ups and downs, it's a rewarding and challenging experience.
 I'm a father of two, grandfather of two, current host of TechnicalOutcast, and a former co-host of the Southern Fried Security Podcast.
 If you want to know more, just get in touch.
+Email <Steve (at) this domain>, if you'd like.
+However, Twitter is the fastest method of contact.

 Find Steve on [GitHub](https://github.com/SteveD3) or [Twitter](https://twitter.com/SteveD3).